RuilinChen-BNU/Harmoni-Planet/README.md

 # Harmoni-Planet
-A Holistic and Scalable Harmonization Method for PlanetScope Constellation Imagery Leveraging a Graph-based Greedy Optimization Strategy
+A Practical Harmonization Method for PlanetScope Constellation Imagery Leveraging a Graph-based Greedy Optimization Strategy

 🌟 Features

-	1. End-to-end support for PlanetScope strip imagery harmonization.
+	1. End-to-end support for PlanetScope strip imagery harmonization in a holistic, scalable, and self-contained manner.
 	2. Option to output only the optimized harmonization coefficients.
 	3. Supports storing and importing of graph structures.

 📋 Prerequisites